 Lines 9-17 demonstrate our training strategy for MISR.
 Since MISR is a hierarchical model with several nested MLPs, directly updating all parameters may result in slow convergence.
 Therefore, we first train each component in MISR separately, then use their parameters to initialize the parameters in MISR, and finally fine-tune the whole model.

 Taking the training algorithm of the CI component, Algorithm 2, as an example, we show how to train an individual component of MISR.
-We only use the CI component to process the input of each sample of (m, s), i.e., the content information of m and s (denoted by m.ct and s.ct), and then we obtain a content interaction vector cims.
-Here, the content information of each mashup and service, represented in text form, is linked to the corresponding mashup and service.
+For each sample of (m, s), we only use the CI component to process the content information of m and s (denoted by m.ct and s.ct), and then we obtain a content interaction vector cims.
+Here, the content information of each mashup and service is linked to the corresponding mashup and service.
 Next, we perform a nonlinear transformation on the vector to directly predict the rating of s over m, rms.
+The process can be expressed as: